-The proposed Northeast Corridor TIRZ is applicable for designation under the newly adopted 2014 TIF Program Policy because of the following:
+The proposed Northeast Corridor TIRZ is applicable for designation because of the following:

-• It is statutorily eligible in accordance with Chapter 311 of the Tax Code.

-- There is a demonstrated need for development within the proposed boundary which includes a concentration of vacant, neglected and underutilized properties. - The proposed TIRZ would implement goals and strategies in the City's Master Plan, North Sector Plan, REnewSA, and the Northeast Corridor Revitalization Plan. - Market conditions, as evidenced in the Northeast Corridor Market Study, are appropriate for the use of TIF. - The proposed NEC TIRZ includes mostly mid-performing markets based on a city-wide analysis of recent development, current rents, current vacancy rates, and rent trajectories.
-Mid-performing markets are the most desirable market-types for pay-as-you-go TIF financing.
-Some lower performing markets were included to capture both sides of Perrin Beitel and Nacogdoches Roads and key gateways such as Loop 410 and Perrin Beitel.

-• The NEC TIRZ will leverage incentives provided through the Inner City Reinvestment/Infill Policy (ICRIP) Program.
+- It is statutorily eligible in accordance with Chapter 311 of the Tax Code. - There is a demonstrated need for development within the boundary which includes a concentration of vacant, neglected and underutilized properties. - The TIRZ would implement goals and strategies in the City's Master Plan, North Sector Plan, REnewSA, and the Northeast Corridor Revitalization Plan. - Market conditions, as evidenced in the Northeast Corridor Market Study, are appropriate for the use of TIF. - The NEC TIRZ includes mostly mid-performing markets based on a city-wide analysis of - recent development, current rents, current vacancy rates, and rent trajectories.
+Midperforming markets are the most desirable market-types for pay-as-you-go TIF financing.
+Some lower performing markets were included to capture both sides of Perrin Beitel and Nacogdoches Roads and key gateways such as Loop 410 and Perrin Beitel. - The NEC TIRZ will leverage incentives provided through the Inner City Reinvestment/Infill Policy (ICRIP) Program.

-Proposed public improvements within the Northeast Corridor TIRZ #33 are as follows: short term projects facade improvement and neighborhood signage.
-Midterm projects include gateway enhancements for two high-impact areas (landscaping, lighting, public art), streetscape enhancements radiating from gateway enhancements (landscaping, lighting, sidewalks, signage).
-Long-term projects include public-private partnerships to acquire and redevelop four blighted properties and a new park on Perrin Beitel.
+Public improvements within the Northeast Corridor TIRZ #33 may include: Short term projects; facade improvements and neighborhood signage, Mid-term projects; gateway enhancements for two high-impact areas (landscaping, lighting, public art), streetscape enhancements radiating from gateway enhancements (landscaping, lighting, sidewalks, and signage).
+Long-term projects include public-private partnerships to acquire and redevelop blighted properties and a new park on Perrin Beitel.

-Future projects and public improvements will be identified and approved by the TIRZ Board of Directors and identified in the Final Project and Finance Plans.
+Future projects and public improvements will be identified and approved by the TIRZ Board of Directors and added to the Project Plan.